Combinatorial Proofs in Bordered Heegaard Floer homology: Overview of the construction

 \end{construction}

-\begin{theorem} The homotopy type of $\widehat{HF}(Y,Y_1,Y_2,f_1,f_2)$ does not depend on the choice of Heegaard splitting $Y=Y_1\cup_\phi Y_2$ or the parametrizations $f_1,f_2$.
+\begin{theorem} The homotopy type of $\widehatit{HF}(Y,Y_1,Y_2,u,f_1,f_2)$ does not depend on the choice of Heegaard splitting $Y=Y_1\cup_u Y_2$ or the parametrizations $f_1,f_2$.
 Therefore it gives an invariant of $Y$ up to homotopy equivalence. \end{theorem}

-We will prove Theorem \ref{thm:invclosed} combinatorially in section \ref{sec:3manifold}.
-Given this theorem, we can simplify notation by writing $\widehat{HF}(Y)$ for $\widehat{HF}(Y,Y_1,Y_2,f_1,f_2)$, for some choice of Heegaard splitting and parametrizations.
-From the construction, it is clear that this is equivalent to the definition of $\widehat{HF}(Y)$ using holomorphic curves.
+We will prove Theorem \ref{thm:invclosed} combinatorially in Section \ref{sec:3manifold}.
+Given this theorem, we can write $\widehatit{HF}(Y)$ for $\widehatit{HF}(Y,Y_1,Y_2,u,f_1,f_2)$, for some choice of Heegaard splitting and parametrizations.
+From the construction, it is clear that this is equivalent to the definition of $\widehatit{HF}(Y)$ using holomorphic curves.